kenshin657/CMPILER-MP/README.md

 4. Click 'Generate ANTLR Recognizer'

 ## How to Run
-1. Press Run
+1. Open input.txt found in the srs file.
-2. Input Test Case into the Text Box
+2. Input Test Case and Save
-3. Press the 'Run' button
+3. Press run button